Gardner–Webb Runnin' Bulldogs: Swimming

-Gardner–Webb's swimming team competes in the CCSA since the Big South does not sponsor swimming.
+Gardner–Webb's swimming team competes in the Atlantic Sun conference since the Big South does not sponsor swimming.

-The Men's Swim Team placed second at the Coastal Collegiate Swimming Association conference meet.
-Placing first was Davidson, second place went to Gardner–Webb, and in third was College of Charleston.

-The Women's Team Placed Third overall, after Florida Gulf Coast and Davidson respectively, and earned six NCAA "B" cuts.
-The Women earned these NCAA qualifying standards in the 100 and 200 Breaststroke, 50 Free, 100 Backstroke, and the 200 and 400 Medley Relays.

 In 2016, Nathan Lile became the first men's swimmer in program history to qualify for the NCAA Men's Division I Swimming and Diving Championships, earning a spot in the 50 Free and 100 Free.

 Program history was made again in the summer of 2016.
 Gardner-Webb men, Nathan Lile and Connor Bos, made history by being the first GWU male swimmers to make the United States Olympic Time Trials in Omaha, NE.
 Both Connor and Nathan qualified in the 100M Backstroke, as Nathan also had qualifying cuts in the 50M Freestyle and 100M Butterfly.

-The Gardner Webb Men's Swim Team took home a runner-up trophy at the 2017 CCSA Conference meet.
-The Women's Swim Team placed third at the 2017 CCSA conference meet, narrowly missing the runner-up finish.
+In 2017, the Men's Swim Team placed second at the Coastal Collegiate Swimming Association conference meet, and the Women's Team Placed third overall.

+In 2021, the Men's Swim Team made program history, and brought home their first-ever CCSA Team Conference Championship.

+Following the 2022-2023 season, Gardner-Webb, along with a majority of the swim teams in the former CCSA, switched to competing in the ASUN conference.